Spacial/awesome-csirt/README.md

 - [DeviceGuardBypasses](https://github.com/tyranid/DeviceGuardBypasses): A repository of some of my Windows 10 Device Guard Bypasses
 - [rifiuti2](https://github.com/abelcheung/rifiuti2): Windows Recycle Bin analyser
 - [Control Flow Guard Teleportation](https://86hh.github.io/cfg2.html): The idea that I tried in 2018 was to use Control Flow Guard (CFG) to regenerate my code in a special memory region.
 CFG is a security feature that aims to mitigate the redirection of the execution flow, for example, by checking if the target address for an indirect call is valid function. [demo](https://github.com/86hh/cfg-teleport-demo)
+- [Down the Rabbit-Hole...](https://googleprojectzero.blogspot.com/2019/08/down-rabbit-hole.html): It wouldn’t make sense if an unprivileged window could just send commands to a highly privileged window, and that’s what UIPI, User Interface Privilege Isolation, prevents.
+This isn’t a story about UIPI, but it is how it began. [ctftool](https://github.com/taviso/ctftool) - Interactive CTF Exploration Tool

 #### Active Directory